arkon108/book-reviews/summaries/004-peopleware.md

 The transformative idea is when people start getting the hang of it and see the success is near, devising ways of incorporating change into their daily work.

 With the naive approach, since we don't expect Chaos, we mistake it for the New Status Quo and think "Oops, we blew it, better change back".
-Temporarily loss of mastery is embarrasing for most people - it has to be safe to change, without demeaning anyone.
+Temporarily loss of mastery is embarrassing for most people - it has to be safe to change, without demeaning anyone.

 Change has only chance of succeeding if failure, at least a little bit of failure - is okay.